 General Description: Drift deposits consist of rafted debris that has been deposited on the ground surface or entangled in vegetation or other fixed objects.
 Debris consists of remnants of vegetation (e.g., branches, stems, and leaves), man-made litter, or other waterborne materials.
-Drift material may be deposited at or near the high water line in ponded or flooded areas, piled against the upstream sides of trees, rocks, and other fixed objects (Figure 36), or widely distributed within the dewatered area.
-Cautions and User Notes: Deposits of drift material are often found adjacent to streams or other sources of flowing water in wetlands.
-They also occur in tidal marshes, along lake shores, and in other ponded areas.
-The elevation of a drift line can be extrapolated across lower elevation areas.
-Use caution with drift lines that may have been caused by extreme, infrequent, or very brief flooding events, debris piles not related to flooding or ponding, and in areas with functioning drainage systems capable of removing excess water quickly.
+Drift material may be deposited at or near the high water line in ponded or flooded areas, piled against the upstream sides of trees, rocks, and other fixed objects (Figure 37), or widely distributed within the dewatered area.

-Figure 36.
+Figure 37.
 Drift deposit on the upstream side of a sapling in a floodplain wetland.